 Previous studies conducted in the region did typically not describe the composition of bait placed in traps.
 Where reported, bait that has been shown to be effective in the region include combinations of peanut paste, palm oil and dried fish (Fichet-Calvet et al. 2005; Mariën et al. 2017; Bonwitt et al. 2017).
 During the piloting of the study protocol, I compared the trap success using a bait comprised of peanut paste, palm oil and dried fish with one of peanut paste, palm oil and goat meat.
 No difference in trap success was observed between these two baits and so dried fish was used throughout the remainder of the study.
 Bait ingredients were purchased locally at each study site and combined following a standard recipe (10 parts peanut paste, 1 part palm oil, 1 part dried fish).
 Traps were re-baited each day to ensure the amount of bait within the trap was equivalent between trap nights.

-This bait also attracted insects and off-target animals (e.g., frogs) to the traps.
+This bait also attracted insects and other off-target animals (e.g., frogs) to the traps.
 Off-target species were released at the site of the trap during the re-baiting process.
 Insects attracted to the traps likely had an impact on the detection of insectivorous shrew species within our study region (i.e., Crocidura sp.).
 Shrew species were not considered off-target small mammals as the spatial interaction between these species and rodents within our study setting was expected to alter rodent species occurrence.
 Previous studies have shown that shrews are potentially infected with LASV, although their ability to maintain transmission is not known (Fichet-Calvet et al. 2007; Kerneis et al. 2009; Kenmoe et al. 2020).
 Therefore, sampling shrew populations in conjunction with our rodent primary targets would improve understanding of the structure of the small-mammal community potentially involved in LASV transmission.

 A further consideration in the selection of bait is the availability of alternative food sources within the environment of the trap.
 For example, in areas of human habitation or agricultural settings, the high availability of alternate food sources may lead to a reduced need for rodents to enter traps, overcoming their fear of novel environments (i.e., neophobia) (Stryjek, Kalinowski, and Parsons 2019).
 We did not measure the availability of alternate food sources and so were unable to disentangle the potential impact of this on the probability of detection of a rodent within a trap.